Whether you’re opening a new bakery or have an established business, a business plan can make all the difference in the world down the line.

 - Loyalty programs

 Looking at your demographic and industry information will also help you make better-informed decisions regarding your marketing.
+Here are some low-cost marketing ideas to get you started.

 This portion of your business plan should shine a light on everything that’s going on behind-the-scenes that makes your bakery the best that it can be.
 While you may be an excellent baker, you might not have a knack for keeping the books.
 Here is where you should discuss plans to hire an accountant, or any other operational staff, along with their compensation.